5 min read

 • Where can bureaucracy be minimised?

-Recognising and making that shift is often down to our mindset.
-How we understand and harness our response to change –and noticing our resistance to improve until there’s no other option!
+Recognising and making that shift is often down to our mindset—how we understand and harness our response to change—and notice our resistance to improvement until there’s no other option!

 Skeptical?
 Fair enough.